 One of the principles that need to be respected for a UBI to make sense is to hand out a constitutional guarantee that the monetary sum is sufficient to achieve the intended goal.
 In Germany even regular welfare such as Hartz-IV is anchored to the constitution and gets annual upgrades.
 Should the government refuse to increase the value of the subsidies, the courts would force it to.

 This way, money is not the actual definition of the income, and its financing is in fact oriented on the economic well-being of the nation body as a whole.
 As long as creation of wealth doesn't end in the pockets of the few or is taken abroad into off-shore havens or bitcoin wallets, there is no reason to assume the economic body would run out of wealth to distribute.
 There is no reason to assume the population would suddenly stop producing, consuming and keep the engines running.

 Frequently in spontaneous interviews people express the doubt that the majority of people would suddenly turn lazy, given no impertinent reason to work for survival.
-Ironically when those people are returned the question, whether they would continue working even if their basic human needs were taken care of, the answer turns out to be something like "Sure, I love my job."
+Ironically, each time those people were returned the question, whether they would continue working even if their basic human needs were taken care of, the answer turned out to be something like "Sure, I love my job."